-The European colonial expansion marked the beginning of a death drive for underground resources.
-It is not a surprise that the consequences are felt today in the form of global warming and other metabolic rifts.
-In the sixteenth century alone, resource extraction entailed the death of 60 million indigenous peoples in the Americas, a mass genocide with global environmental impacts.1 In this context, I have been investigating a series of exhumations, with a focus on Latin America, while thinking about the practice of environmental architecture.2 Exhumations-the removal of bodies from the ground so as to reveal or to give light-are key to understanding resource extraction and its geological optics.3 However, in recent decades, exhumations have also gained further prominence by supporting indigenous demands for the protection and restitution of ancestral territories; within the prosecution of human rights violations, owing to the development of forensic practices; or due to the new importance given to soil and material analysis within environmental justice.
-Located at the intersection of extraction and the resistance to it, exhumations have become a key device through which territorial, environmental, and political disputes are conducted.
-I am interested in how exhumations foreground political communities constituted in relation to grounds and territories, often in the form of complex intergenerational relations, extended kinship structures, or political alliances that cut across epistemic divides.
-The range of projects and communities that exhumations capture is, of course, extremely wide.
-Yet in the context of a discussion on the rights of future generations and architecture, two dimensions of exhumation are particularly important: the cultivation of intertemporal modes of coexistence and of kinfullness.4
+European colonial expansion marked the start of an extractive death drive for underground resources.
+It's is not a surprise that the consequences are felt today in the form of global warming and other metabolic rifts.
+In the sixteenth century alone, this led to the death of 60 million indigenous peoples in the Americas, a mass genocide with global environmental impacts.
+In this context, I have been investigating a series of exhumations, with a focus on Latin America, while thinking about the practice of environmental architecture.
+Exhumations-the removal of bodies from the ground so as to reveal or to give light-are a key to understanding resource extraction and its geological optics.
+However, in recent decades, exhumations have gained further prominence by supporting indigenous demands for the protection and restitution of ancestral territories; within the prosecution of human rights violations, owing to the development of forensic practices; or due to the new importance given to soil and material analysis within disputes on environmental justice.
+Located at the intersection of extraction and the resistance to it, exhumations are a crucial feature of how territorial, environmental, and political disputes are conducted.
+I am especially interested in